StarConKW/starconkw.github.io/_pages/talks.md

 [Kayleen Hamelin](/speakers#kayleen-hamelin)

 <p class="abstract">
-Web development seems to focus its accessibility concerns are around colour contrast for fonts.
+Web development seems to focus its accessibility concerns around colour contrast for fonts.
 Making a site accessible for all individuals is so much more.
 In this talk you'll hear the following accessibility items:
 </p>

 * POUR (perceivable, operable, understandable, and robust.)